 Both facilitators should lead this session and agree beforehand which steps each one will facilitate.
 The participants can sit in a circle, with the facilitators at the centre of it.
 When one facilitator is asking the questions, the other needs to take notes about the responses.
-For this session, it would be good to invite the local leaders and/or pastors to participate as observers and then later join in the celebrations.
+For this session consider inviting local leaders and/or pastors to participate as observers and then later join in the celebrations.